ankivStar/Netflix/README.md

 - BugFix : if the user is not logged in redirect/browse to login page and vice-versa
 - Unsubscribe to the onAuthStateChanged callback
 - Add hardcoded values to constant file
+- Register TMDB API and create an app and get access token
+- Get Data from TMDM now playing movies list API